sergiogcdev/rymviewer.package/README.md

 # rymviewer.package
-Jar file that filters your data of your "rateyourmusic" account
+Jar file that filters the data of your "rateyourmusic" account and save the data in a XML database (in resources folder).

 (1) Open a terminal and enter the commands:
 ```bash